Free Will in Ancient Thought

 MG: If I am hungry, I find food and eat it

 This AI model makes no use of "coloring."
 For every perception, the corresponding belief is entered in the KB.
-A computation is run to determine if an antecedent in the set of maintenance goals, MG, is a logical consequence of the KB.
-If it is, the impression is passed to the MG.
-This, in turn, issues in an achievement goal.
+A computation is run to determine if an antecedent in the set of maintenance goals (MG) is a logical consequence of the KB.
+If it is, the consequent of this maintenance goal is an achievement goal.

 Presumably what happens in the lion's mind is different.